colinta/teacup/README.md

 ##                                Stylesheets

-This is where you will store your view-styling-related code.
-Migrating code from your controller (or custom view) into a stylesheet is very straightforward.
+This is where you will store your styling-related code.
+Migrating code from your controller or custom view into a stylesheet is very straightforward.
 The method names map 1::1.

 ```ruby
 # classic Cocoa/UIKit